MischaU8/yumyum/unsorted/face-extrude-tip_rzV_xoTjhu8.md

 Uploaded: 2023-05-19

-yum yum Floyd here with a quick face extrude tip and plasticity when extruding faces it's not necessary to trim and join curves if I select these faces and use the keyboard shortcut
+yum yum Floyd here with a quick face extrude tip in Plasticity when extruding faces it's not necessary to trim and join curves if I select these faces and use the keyboard shortcut